Zymrael/wattnet-fx-trading/README.md

 The repo contains PyTorch code for training and evaluating the models, as well as a series of in-depth data exploration tutorial notebooks that document the project step-by-step.
 Two versions of each notebooks are provided, a `compact` version containing all the necessary code and an `extended` with additional plots, exploratory analysis and discussion.

-NOTE: Scripts to download and preprocess the data will be made available at a later date/
+NOTE: Scripts to download and preprocess the data will be made available at a later date.

 ## Issues
-For clarifications or inquiries about the code, contact michael [at] neuri.ai.
-For any request, feel free to open a thread under `Issues`.
+For clarifications or inquiries about the code, contact michael [at] neuri.ai For any request, feel free to open a thread under `Issues`.

 If you find our work interesting or useful, consider citing our work: